OHDSI/Aphrodite/README.md

 Before you start
 ===================

-You need to udpate the /R/settings.R file with your CDM connection information and Phenotyping settings.
+You need to update the /R/settings.R file with your CDM connection information and Phenotyping settings.
+Example runs for Myocardial Infarction

 Full Example
 ===================